cantinilab/HuMMuS/README.md

 ### **Use of additional modalities**
 HuMMuS has been developed to be extendable to any additional biological modality of interest.
 It is then possible to add any additional network to an already **existing modality** (e.g. both prior-knowledge network and data-driven network of genes), or from a **new modality** (e.g. adding epigenetic or proteomic networks).
-<br>_For now, such personalisation requires directly using some hummuspy (python package) functions at the end of the pipeline and writing some configuration files manually.
+<br>_For now, such personalisation requires directly using some hummuspy (Python package) functions at the end of the pipeline and writing some configuration files manually.
 It will be simplified soon !_

 ## Tutorials/Vignettes

-* [**Infer a gene regulatory network and other outputs from unpaired/paired scRNA+scATAC data**](https://cantinilab.github.io/HuMMuS/articles/chen_vignette.html) shows the application of HuMMuS to the Chen dataset, used in the benchmark of [HuMMuS publication](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btae143/7625061).
+* [**Infer a gene regulatory network and other outputs from unpaired/paired scRNA + scATAC data**](https://cantinilab.github.io/HuMMuS/articles/chen_vignette.html) shows the application of HuMMuS to the Chen dataset, used in the benchmark of [HuMMuS publication](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btae143/7625061).

 ## Installation
 HuMMuS is (for now!) only available in R and requires the hummuspy Python library.
-Be sure to make a virtual environment with `hummuspy` installed and make use of the `reticulate` R library to connect the two parts.
+Be sure to install a virtual environment with `hummuspy` and make use of the `reticulate` R library to connect the two parts.

 ### HuMMuS Python dependency
 Python package **hummuspy** should preferably be installed using pip (from the terminal in a conda environment for example)